stormchaserroleplaying/stormchaserRPG/Talents/Wizard/ArcaneMarksman/index.md

 You gain proficiency with 1 [martial ranged weapon](https://stormchaserroleplaying.com/stormchaserRPG/Equipment/Weapons/RangedWeaponTables) group.
 Additionally, you can use your spellcasting ability instead of Dexterity for the attack and damage rolls made with ranged weapons.

-You also choose to gain proficiency in the [Arcana](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Arcana) skill.
+You also gain proficiency in the [Arcana](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Arcana) skill.
 If you are already proficient in it, you instead gain expertise in it.

 ## Talents